 The Mandate, Credit and Compliance Committee assists and advises the President in management and decision-making concerning mandate, credit and related integrity and compliance matters as well as the overall risk culture of the Bank.
 The Committee is responsible for preparation and decision-making related to certain lending activities and counterparty ratings for lending, treasury and mandate matters.
 The Committee grants loans within the powers delegated to the President by the Board of Directors and in line with the guidelines and instructions given by the Board of Directors.
 The President exercises his executive powers concerning lending operations in the Committee.
 The Mandate, Credit and Compliance Committee is composed of the President and the Head of Lending, the Chief Financial Officer, the Chief Risk Officer, the General Counsel and the Head of Sustainability and Mandate.
-The Mandate, Credit and Compliance Committee meets at regular intervals every week.
+The Mandate, Credit and Compliance Committee is chaired by the President or, in the absence of the President, another member (other than the Chief Risk Officer).
+The Committee meets at regular intervals every week.
 In 2021, the Mandate, Credit and Compliance Committee met seventy-two times